Optimize your business: use unlimited savings with Pazago fulfilled now!

 Calculating sea shipment costs can seem complex, but understanding the interaction between CBM (Cubic Meters) and the weight of your cargo makes it easier.

-Here’s a structured guide to help you navigate this process effectively.
+Here’s a structured guide to help you manage this process effectively.

 Scenario 1: CBM is Greater than Weight